 Can I make these ahead of time?

 They're the ultimate entertaining side dish as there's no last-minute fiddling with this dish.
 You can roast the beets 2-3 days ahead of time then warm them up on the stovetop in the glaze before serving them.
 Just add an extra splash of water to the pan so the glaze doesn't dry out.
 So easy!

 Keep the glazed beets separate from the arugula in an airtight container in the fridge for 3-4 days.

 - 3 lb beets (peeled and quartered (or cut smaller if the beets are large))

 - A generous pinch of salt and pepper

-- Preheat your oven to 425 degrees.
+- Preheat your oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper.

-- While the beets are roasting, make the blueberry glaze.
-Place the blueberries, balsamic, thyme, salt and pepper in a large frying pan over medium-high heat.
-Bring to pan to a boil and continue to boil rapidly until the blueberries break down and the glaze thickens, about 5 minutes.2 cups frozen BC Blueberries, ½ cup balsamic vinegar, 2 teaspoons thyme, 1 teaspoon sea salt, ½ teaspoon pepper
+- While the beets are roasting, make the blueberry balsamic glaze.
+Place the blueberries, balsamic, thyme, salt, and pepper in a large frying pan over medium-high heat.
+Bring to pan to a boil and continue to boil rapidly until the blueberries break down and the glaze thickens, about 5 minutes.2 cups blueberries, ½ cup balsamic vinegar, 2 teaspoons thyme, 1 teaspoon sea salt, ½ teaspoon pepper

 - When the beets are cooked, add them to the pan with the glaze.
 If the glaze begins to look dry, add a splash of water.
 Stir the beets to coat them in the glaze.